 Jeffrey G. Reitz is Professor Emeritus of Sociology, R.F.
-Harney Professor Emeritus of Ethnic, Immigration and Pluralism Studies, and cross-appointed faculty member at the Munk School of Global Affairs and Public Policy, at the University of Toronto.
+Harney Professor Emeritus of Ethnic, Immigration and Pluralism Studies, and affiliated faculty member at the Munk School of Global Affairs and Public Policy, at the University of Toronto.
 He has published extensively on immigration and inter-group relations in Canada from comparative perspectives and has frequently contributed to discussions of policies on immigration, multiculturalism, and minority group employment in Canada.

 This website is a comprehensive and up-to-date source on Jeff’s research and professional work, accessible through the following links (see also the menus above, and posts below):